Varius Manx

-Varius Manx is a Polish pop group, formed in Łódź in 1989 by composer Robert Janson.
+Varius Manx are a Polish pop group, formed in Łódź in 1989 by composer Robert Janson.
 The name is a variation on the English word "various" plus Manx, the variety of cat.
 The band have sold more than 2 million albums in their native Poland.

 The band's first album, The Beginning, which consisted entirely of instrumental music, was released in 1990 to measured success.
 The 1993 follow-up The New Shape, featured vocals by Janson, Robert Amirian, and guests including Edyta Bartosiewicz.

 The band's breakthrough was its 1994 album Emu, which marked a stark change in artistic direction.
 The band now had a lead singer, Anita Lipnicka, and now performed primarily in Polish.
 The formula was highly successful, and both Emu and the subsequent album Elf (1995) each sold more than half a million copies.
 The band won the Polish music award, the Fryderyk, in 1995 for best musical group.
 The band provided much of the soundtrack to the film Młode wilki, featuring in part songs from Elf.
 In 1994 they won the Sopot International Song Festival.

 In 1996 Varius Manx appeared on the television show Szansa na sukces (A Chance For Success), a karaoke show in which participants would sing the songs of the visiting band.
 The show was won by 19-year-old Kasia Stankiewicz.
 When, shortly afterward, Lipnicka left the band to pursue a solo career, the remaining members asked Stankiewicz to take her place.
 The resulting lineup recorded Ego, which was also highly successful, and produced what is probably Varius Manx's best-known song, "Orła cień" (An Eagle's Shadow), which was featured in the film Kiler.
 Like its two predecessors, the album included a number of songs in English.